nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all volunteers and events : `list`

-Shows a list of all volunteers and events in the database.<br/><br/>
+Shows a list of all volunteers and events in the database.
+This will reset the display to show all volunteers or events without any filters, so you can see the complete list again.<br/><br/>
 You should use this command to display all volunteers and events after searching for volunteers or events using any one of the following commands: <br/>
    * [`/v find`](#finding-volunteers-by-name--v-find)
    * [`/e find`](#finding-events-by-name--e-find)